sarath482/Devops_Z_to_H_All/kubernetes/kubernetescommandswithexample.md

-# Build images and push this images in github.
+# Build images and push this images in docker hub.

 # Then run kubernetes commands